ReactorKit/ReactorKit/README.md

 ### ViewReactor

-*ViewReactor* receives and process user inputs and creates output.
+*ViewReactor* is an UI independent layer which receives user inputs and creates output.
 The ViewReactor has two types of property: *Input* and *Output*.
 The Input property represents the exact user input occured in the View.
-For example, the Input property is formed like `loginButtonDidTap` rather than `login()`.
+The Input property is formed like `loginButtonDidTap` rather than `login()`.
 The Output property provides the primitive data so that the View can bind it to the UI components without converting values.

 ViewReactor **must not** have the reference of the View instance.
 However, in order to provide primitive data, ViewReactor knows the indirect information about which values the View needs.